pzaino/thecrowler/doc/information_seed_lifecycle.md

 - Seed-level and plugin-provided `source_config` values are validated against the same source configuration requirements before they are persisted.
 Invalid configs fail the persistence phase rather than creating or updating a source.
+- Put crawler behavior for created sources under `InformationSeed.config.source_config`.
+This is a normal `SourceConfig` object and is validated before persistence.
+It is stored in `Sources.config`, where it controls how the crawler handles that source after discovery.
+- The seed-level default is copied verbatim to every accepted candidate; the runner does not template `crawling_config.site`.
+When configuration depends on the candidate URL, return the complete candidate-specific config from an Information Seed plugin under `source_overrides.source_config`.
+That override replaces, rather than merges with, the seed-level default for that candidate.
 - `candidate_plugins` is both a seed-level ordered execution list and an allow-list.
 When omitted, all registered information-seed candidate processors are eligible in registration order.
 When present, only named processors